-Customizing the LTI Viewer (p.
-13-17)

 Basic LTI Viewer Tasks (p.
-13-2)

-A brief overview of the basic functionality of the LTI Viewer

-Using the Right-Click Menu (p.
-13-4)

-How to use the right-click menu, a quick way to navigate the LTI Viewer

-Importing and Exporting Models (p.
-13-9)

-Selecting Response Types (p.
-13-11)

-How to add or change existing views

-Analyzing MIMO Models (p.
-13-14)

-Different ways of viewing multiple-input, multiple output LTI models

-Specifying units, grids, axes, and so on
+13-2) A brief overview of the basic functionality of the LTI Viewer Using the Right-Click Menu (p.
+13-4) How to use the right-click menu, a quick way to navigate the LTI Viewer Importing, Exporting, and Deleting Models (p.
+13-9) How to move models in and out of the LTI Viewer Selecting Response Types (p.
+13-12) How to add or change existing views and modify line styles Analyzing MIMO Models (p.
+13-17) Different ways of viewing multiple-input, multiple output LTI models Customizing the LTI Viewer (p.
+13-20) Specifying new defaults for units, grids, axes, and so on